 Longtime Tulsans might recall that Gregory’s older brother, Bill Pitcock, was for more than a decade the evening news anchor at KOTV/Channel 6.
 His two other brothers, Jim Pitcock and Jerry Pitcock, worked in TV and radio in Little Rock.
-Gregory was the second of seven children.
+Gregory was the third of seven children.

 An avid reader and gifted writer -- and a born storyteller and tireless researcher -- Gregory was largely self-taught as an interviewer, filmmaker, journalist, and author.
 Throughout his career, he contributed articles, profiles, and book reviews to Oklahoma Monthly, Tulsa Magazine, The Chicago Tribune, and other publications.